HomeArticlesHow ToCalories for Weight Loss

 • Women: BMR = (10 × weight_kg) + (6.25 × height_cm) − (5 × age) − 161

-Mifflin-St Jeor is the most widely recommended formula because it performs well across a broad range of body types.
-The older Harris-Benedict formula overestimates BMR by 5–15% in most people and is best avoided.
+Mifflin-St Jeor is the most widely recommended formula because it holds up well across a broad range of body types.
+The older Harris-Benedict formula overestimates BMR by 5 to 15% for most people, so it's best skipped.

 Apply your activity multiplier: